shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 -   You become unconscious.
 -   You are no longer on the same plane as the undead minion.
--   You dismiss it as a free action.
+-   You dismiss it as an action.

 Minions start with hit points equal to Xd4 \* the spell points spent to animate it / 2, rounded up, where X is your Reality Bender level.
 Undead minions can’t be healed by magical or mundane means.

 Your minions attack and move on your turn.
 You can command your undead minions telepathically.

-As a free action, you may dismiss a particular undead minion, and it collapses.
+As an action, you may dismiss a particular undead minion, and it collapses.

 Undead minions are immune to psychic damage.
 However, any psychic damage they would take instead gets transferred to you.